(Also see the slide presentations with multi-lingual voice-over)

 The Federative International Committee for Scientific Publications (FICSP)

-The Federative International Committee for International Development (FICID)
+The Federative International Committee for Support for Anatomy Professionals (FICSAP)

-To help inform anatomists throughout the world of the activities of the IFAA, a newsletter (Plexus) is regularly produced and placed on our website.
+To help inform anatomists throughout the world of the activities of the IFAA, our newsletter Plexus is regularly produced and placed on our website.

 To provide understanding of the issues being dealt with by the IFAA, in addition to the minutes of the Executive Committee placed on the website, you are referred to the President’s address and to the “Kyoto Declaration” (both of which are also on this website).